tjmahr/wisclabmisc/README.md

 #> 4 14 24.30834 26.00370 27.69907
 ```

+(“Centile prediction” means predicting the percentiles of the data along
+a single variable.
+That’s why the above function just needs a single
+`xname`: A single predictor variable is used.
+We use centile prediction
+compute growth curves so that we can look at smooth changes in the
+percentiles over age.)

+### Centile prediction and tidying

 This package provides `predict_centiles()` as a streamlined version of
 the above code, but: